 The University recognises that it can be difficult to determine whether the activities of a donor could conflict with the vision and strategy of the University.

-In all cases, the decision whether or not to accept a donation by the University’s Governors or delegated staff will be made in good faith and on the basis of information obtained following reasonable enquiries made on or on behalf of the University’s Governors or delegated staff as appropriate.
+In all cases, the decision whether or not to accept a donation by the University’s Governors or Senior Leadership Group will be made in good faith and on the basis of information obtained following reasonable enquiries made on or on behalf of the University’s Governors or Senior Leadership Group as appropriate.

 The University recognises that exhaustive research into potential donors is not always feasible or possible.
 It also recognises that donations from individuals or grant-making trusts may have originated from investments or proceeds from companies who do not share the University’s ethical beliefs, but the immediate donor may do so.